Usage

 -S description

-the kernel version, the build date and the architecture (ex-
+kernel version, the build date and the architecture (except if

 -P platform